AshBoraki/Propokit/Propokit/CLEAN_AUTH_README.md

 ### 1. Simple Authentication Flow
 ```
-User clicks "Sign In" → Redirects to Google → User signs in → Redirects back → User is signed in
+User clicks "Sign In" → Popup opens → User signs in → Popup closes → User is signed in
 ```

 ### 2. Key Features
-- ✅ Google Sign-In with redirect (more reliable than popup)
+- ✅ Google Sign-In with popup (faster and more user-friendly)
 - ✅ Automatic UI updates when user signs in/out
 - ✅ Simple error handling
 - ✅ Clean, readable code